digdilem/taskpony/README.md

 ## The Name?
  - This software was written on Dartmoor in England.
 There is a Dartmoor Pony grazing outside of my window as I write this.
 Dartmoor Ponies are compact, tough and hard working.
 Also, cute.

-# Roadmap

-Some things for the future that may, or may not, be added.

-- (Probably) Configurable and automated deletion of tasks more than NN days since completion, or delete more than NN recent tasks.
-- (Probably) Do some basic stats.
-Number of active and completed tasks.
-Tasks completed today, this week, etc. Either in new /stats page, or as a small configurable task list footer.
-- (Maybe) Basic recurring tasks.
-Not entirely sure how this could manifest yet.
-- (Maybe) A priority system.
-Poss 3 dots on each task in list for one-touch change.
-Low, medium, high?
-Sorted accordingly?
-- (Maybe) Add an icon to each List from Fontawesome for cosmetic identification.
-- (Maybe) Add default sorting option, rather than just newest-first.
-- (Maybe) Add colour to tasks lists.
-- (Maybe) Keep tasks, lists and config entirely in memory betwene pageloads and only write on change.
-Taskpony relies heavily on OS level disk caching to reduce sqlite overhead, but keeping very large lists in memory may be memory intensive.
-Also, most page loads involve a change, so benefit may not be significant.
-Needs consideration, possibly a problem that doesn't need solving.
-- (Maybe) Automated database backups.
-- (Maybe) New release notification.
-- (Maybe) Multi-language support.
-- (Maybe) A demo instance that resets every NN minutes?
-(Perhaps a hardened docker that just deletes the database)

 # Screenshots

 ![Main Task List](docs/tasklist.jpg)